Research, Statistics & Policy Analysis

 - Fifty-seven percent of SSI recipients had no income other than their SSI payment.

-- Thirty-three percent of SSI recipients also received Social Security benefits.
+- Thirty-four percent of SSI recipients also received Social Security benefits.

 Since 1974, the Supplemental Security Income (SSI) program has guaranteed a minimum level of income for needy aged, blind, or disabled individuals.
 Each year, we issue a report that presents data on the SSI program and the people who receive benefits from it.
 The report covers such topics as: